nithyasrip06/RipFinder-Unity/README.md

 Integrates a live, auto-updating NOAA surf forecast for San Luis Obispo.

 ### Screenshot Capture on Detection
-The system automatically saves a screenshot of the passthrough view to the Quest’s internal storage when a rip current is detected.
+The app automatically saves a screenshot of the passthrough view to the headset’s internal storage when a rip current is detected.
+These in-app screenshots do **not** include overlays; to capture bounding boxes and UI, use the native Quest Camera to record video or take photos.

 ### Hand and Controller Support
 Fully supports both Meta Quest hand tracking and controllers: